Flash-X/Flash-X-docs/docs/source/arch.rst

 .. _`Chp:Architecture`:

-Overview of architecture
+Architecture
 ========================

-is a component based software system where different permutations and combinations of various components generate different applications.
-Some aspects of architecture are adapted from FLASH :raw-latex:`\cite{Dubey2009}`, but it is fundamentally a new software with a new architecture designed for use with heterogeneous platforms.
+Flash-X has a component based architecture where different permutations and combinations of various components generate different applications.
+The code has hierarchy in its components.
+At the top level are *Units* that implement a specific functionality.
+They are equivalent of *Classes* in object oriented models without explicitly making use of the Class construct.
+The reason is both a design choice and historical.
+Through a somewhat loose interpretation of classes it is possible to obtain arbitrary granularities in components without cumbersome inheritance structure.
+And it allows legacy components to become compatible with the code architecture by attaching meta information to them without having to modify the code itself.
+Units publish a high level API through which any code outside of the Unit interacts with them.
-Portability on heterogeneous platforms is achieved through an **orchestration system** (), comprised of three sets of tools: the **configuration tools** (), **code translators** () and the **orchestration runtime** subsystem ().
+Units can have *subunits* where each subunit implements a subset of the Unit's API such that the union of all subunits covers the whole API of the Unit.
+Subunits cover disjointed sets of API in that the subset of API implemented by a subunit is unique to it.
+Below subunit level the code components are not given any specific name.
+For convenience heretofore they will be referred to as *components* with the understanding that they represent the unix subtree in the source starting at their path.

 The include a configuration domain specific language (DSL) for program synthesis through assembly, and a key-value dictionary with a